foxnewsnetwork/foxyam/README.markdown

 + purchase order and sales order into contract
 + workflow as anonymous user coming to site for first time to buy something
 + negotiation finalize deal

+Tuesday Jun 10
+- More validators
+- work in ember test framework

 Monday Jun 9
 - ember validators and whatnot